-Kathryn Hearn is a ceramic maker and designer who has developed her distinctive porcelain vessels by exploiting the intrinsic qualities of her materials, inspired by the Fenland landscape that surrounds her workshop in Cambridgeshire.
+Kathryn Hearn was a ceramic maker and designer who developed her distinctive porcelain vessels by exploiting the intrinsic qualities of her materials, inspired by the Fenland landscape that surrounded her workshop in Cambridgeshire.

 Kathryn attained a degree in Ceramics at Loughborough College of Art and Design (Loughborough University) and has spent many years teaching her discipline at Sunderland University and Central Saint Martin's London (University of the Arts London).